Sunset and Sunrise Photography Tips

-Now to the best photography tips and camera settings to catch that amazing golden sunrise in an image you will treasure long after your adventure is over.
+Now to the best photography tips and best camera settings for sunrise.
+These will help you capture that amazing golden image you will treasure long after your adventure is over.

 Sunset and Sunrise Photography Settings

 What is the best setting for sunset photography?

 Use this as a quick start guide for sunrise and sunset photography settings then follow these next steps to perfect your images and experiment with your camera settings.

 When you are experimenting with fast-changing light it is a good idea to bracket your images ( find out about that here ).
 Another tip is to always set your settings to suit the brightest part of the image and go towards underexposing your images rather than overexposing as it is easier to tweak this in post-processing.

 Set your camera on the tripod and make sure it is level ( you don’t want crooked horizons ruining your sunset images).
 You are going to be doing long exposures to make sure you get the best light and don’t want them spoilt with camera shake.

 You will also need to have some kind of remote shutter release.
 Some cameras allow you to do this with an app, or you could use a Cable Release, or even just set the timer on your camera for 2-5 seconds.